← Back to 後漢書

 [] [] [] [] [] []

 Wang Chang wore plain cloth and drove a ragged cart to shame the rich.
 Liu Biao, seventeen, studied under him.
-Note [1]: Liu Biao urged balance: neither flaunting wealth nor flaunting poverty.
+Note [1]: Liu Biao urged balance: "neither flaunting wealth nor flaunting poverty.
 Qu Boyu was ashamed to be the only gentleman.
 Note [2]: You imitate Bo Yi rather than Confucius' middle way—are you not posing as holier than the world?'
-Wang Chang answered with Gongyi Xiu, who tore out his profit-making garden.
-Note [3]: Sunshu Ao's son dressed poor.
+Chang said: 'In former times Gongyi Xiu in Lu pulled up the garden mallows and dismissed the weaving women; Note [3]: Sunshu Ao's son dressed poor.
 Note [4]: Few err by being too spare.
-Note [5]: Mencius on Bo Yi's transforming power.'
+Note [5]: Mencius on Bo Yi's transforming power.
 Note [6]: I am unworthy, yet I follow their trace.'

 69